chananele/parm/docs/API.md

 # In this example, `xrefs` returns an iterator over all the xrefs to the
 # location of the current cursor.
 # The `xrefs` extension here is implemented over the same IDA functionality.
-# The `func_start` extension returns a cursor pointing to the start of the
+# The `fn_start` extension returns a cursor pointing to the start of the
 # function in which the cursor currently resides.
 # This too is implemented using the provided IDA functionality.